frostie/NumberWizard/README.md

 # NumberWizard
-A game created in Unity that guesses your number between 1 and 1000.
+A game created in Unity that guesses your number between 1 and 1000. *Currently only a console game, but I intend on developing a UI.

 ## Next Actions:
 - Create UI